efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

-One can combine Parser together for a chain of parsing, the only restriction is that their is only one name space for config parameter.
-So two parameters with the same name will enter in confict.
+One can combine Parser together for a chain of parsing, the only restriction is that their is only one name space for config parameters.
+So two parameters with the same name will enter in conflict.

 ::